A statistical framework for efficient out of distribution detection in deep neural networks: Experimental settings

 \section{Experimental settings}

 \textbf{Models and in-dist datasets.} In our experiments we focus on popular vision architectures: DenseNet \citep{HuangLW16a} and ResNet-v1 \citep{he2016deep}.
-We follow the benchmark proposed by \cite{lee2018simple}, reusing the same pretrained models, datasets and evaluation code to report our results.
+We follow the benchmark proposed by \citet{lee2018simple}, reusing the same pretrained models, datasets and evaluation code to report our results.
 Each architecture (DenseNet-BC \& ResNet-34) is paired with a set of weights, trained on CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning} and SVHN \citep{netzer2011reading}. the appropriate training dataset is referred to as the in-distribution while results are reported on the full validation split.

-\textbf{OOD datasets.} We evaluate the OOD detection on the resized variants of LSUN \citep{burda2018largescale} and Tiny-ImageNet \citep{wu2017tiny} as processed and shared by \cite{liang2017enhancing}.
+\textbf{OOD datasets.} We evaluate the OOD detection on the resized variants of LSUN \citep{burda2018largescale} and Tiny-ImageNet \citep{wu2017tiny} as processed and shared by \citet{liang2017enhancing}.
 We similarly include CIFAR-10 and SVHN validation splits when they are not used for model training.

-\textbf{General calibration settings.} Our proposed method requires estimating the statistics' class conditional distributions (i.e., the empirical CDF) over the calibration set to extract p-values.
+\textbf{General calibration settings.} Our proposed method requires estimating the statistics' class conditional distributions (i.e., the empirical CDF) over the calibration set to extract $p$-values.
 Thus, we effectively collect a set of percentiles for each statistic and every class in the in-distribution dataset.
 In our experiments, each sample is used once and without any typical train-time augmentations (i.e., we only apply the required manipulations for inference such as normalization and resize).

 Furthermore, since our objective is rejecting $\mathcal{H}_0^c$ or $\mathcal{H}_0^*$, we can focus on estimating percentiles at the edge of the spectrum for each statistic (i.e., the distribution tails), which improves the sensitivity to abnormal observations.
-For instance, when preforming Simes combination test, the output p-value is scaled proportionally to the number of channels and rank.
-Therefore, layers with many channels will require an extreme observation in one channel to reflect abnormality for the entire layer (see Appendix-\ref{apnd:normalization} for more details).
+For instance, when performing the Simes combination test, the output $p$-value is scaled proportionally to the number of channels and rank.
+Therefore, layers with many channels will require an extreme observation in one channel to reflect abnormality for the entire layer (see Appendix \ref{apnd:normalization} for more details).